MicrosoftDocs/quantum-docs-pr/articles/quantum-ThirdPartySoftware.md

 ms.author: MSFT-alias-person-or-DL
 ms.date: 10/09/2017
 ms.topic: article-type-from-white-list
-# Use only one of the following.
+## Use only one of the following.
 Use ms.service for services, ms.prod for on-prem.
-Remove the # before the relevant field.
+Remove the ## before the relevant field.
-# ms.service: service-name-from-white-list
+## ms.service: service-name-from-white-list
-# product-name-from-white-list
+## product-name-from-white-list

-# Optional fields.
-Don't forget to remove # if you need a field.
+## Optional fields.
+Don't forget to remove ## if you need a field.
-# ms.custom: can-be-multiple-comma-separated
+## ms.custom: can-be-multiple-comma-separated
-# ms.devlang:devlang-from-white-list
+## ms.devlang:devlang-from-white-list
-# ms.suite:
+## ms.suite:
-# ms.tgt_pltfrm:
+## ms.tgt_pltfrm:
-# ms.reviewer:
+## ms.reviewer:
-# manager: MSFT-alias-manager-or-PM-counterpart
+## manager: MSFT-alias-manager-or-PM-counterpart
 ---

-# MICROSOFT SOFTWARE LICENSE TERMS

 THIRD-PARTY SOFTWARE NOTICES AND INFORMATION
 Do Not Translate or Localize